syedshah94/game/README.md

 make it flashy and fun.)
 3. Add button click features so that game play for RPS is not specifically keyboard reliant.
 This should be a quick fix.

+## Issues:
+1. During RPS, if you sort of spam buttons which are not A, S, or D, the game will run the scoreboard (success score) multiple times and several minigames will run at once.
+So just enter one key at time, when this is fixed, you can go crazy and spam all you like.
+Thanks.